gatlinnewhouse/retris-mb/dev_diary.md

 To test getting and reading all the different inputs I created a `"demo"` feature flag which will load all the inputs and print them to the serial console.
 This is the code that I used to test the inputs and make sure they were working as expected.

 I also added a `.editorconfig` to ensure I was using the same formatting `cargo clippy` recommends.

+I then developed controls for tilting left/right.
+I added this to the demo feature to play 1 beep if tilting left or pressing A, and 2 beeps if tilting right or pressing B. I also added a feature to play 3 beeps if the logo is touched.

+Then `Inputs` was renamed to `GameAbstractionLayer` to more accurately reflect the purpose of the module as I continue development.